Professor Stijn Vansteelandt

 I am Belgian and graduated as Master in Mathematics at Ghent University in 1998.
 I obtained a PhD in Mathematics (Statistics) in 2002 at the same university, and subsequently did postdoctoral research in the Department of Biostatistics of the Harvard School of Public Health.
 I joined the London School of Hygiene and Tropical Medicine in 2017, and also hold a position as Professor of Statistics in the Department of Applied Mathematics, Computer Science and Statistics at Ghent University, Belgium.

 I develop statistical methods for inferring the causal effect of an exposure on an outcome from experimental and observational data under minimal and well-understood assumptions.
-My work focuses on a variety of topics in biostatistics, epidemiology and medicine, such as the analysis of longitudinal and clustered data, missing data, adjustment for baseline covariates in randomised experiments, mediation and moderation/interaction, instrumental variables, family-based genetic association studies, time-varying confounding, analysis of outcome-dependent samples and phylogenetic inference.
+My work focuses on a variety of topics in biostatistics, epidemiology and medicine, such as the analysis of longitudinal and clustered data, missing data, adjustment for baseline covariates in randomised experiments, mediation and moderation/interaction, instrumental variables, time-varying confounding, analysis of outcome-dependent samples and causal machine learning.